🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Paying Tax on “Realized Gains” from a Mutual Fund

 It may come as a surprise that shareholders may owe taxes on their mutual fund holdings even if they don’t sell shares of the fund.
-That’s because shareholders still generate income from those holdings, often called “realized” gain.
+That’s because shareholders still generate income from those holdings, which are often called “realized” gains.

 Mutual funds are often actively managed, meaning that a portfolio manager regularly makes decisions about what the fund contains by buying and selling investments — a process that can net profits.
 Those profits, or gains, are then passed back to shareholders as distributions (or as dividends) or reinvested in the fund.